Login

 2. What are my current costs?

-Mailing equipment costs are broken down into the following categories and all need to be factored:
+Mailing equipment costs are broken down into various categories that must all be considered:

-All of these costs may be included in your equipment lease but you should validate in case you are getting separate bills for these services.
-If you have other equipment from your vendor like folder and inserters, letter openers, envelope printers, tracking systems etc., make sure to get these costs quantified as well.
+All of these costs may be included in your equipment lease, but you should verify this in case you are receiving separate bills for these services.
+If you have other equipment from your vendor such as folder inserters, letter openers, envelope printers, or tracking systems, ensure you get these costs quantified as well.

-3. How much postage have we ran over the last year?
+3. How much postage have we run over the last year?

-All of the mailing vendors should be able to give you detail on the amount of postage you have added to your mailing equipment.
-We are always looking at the price of the equipment compared to the postage use and find the numbers are frequently out of proportion.
+Your mailing vendor should provide details on the amount of postage added to your mailing equipment.
+We often find that the cost of the equipment is frequently out of proportion to the postage used.
 You should never be paying more than half as much for the equipment as the postage being used.
-If you have medium to larger mailing systems, this number should be less than one quarter.
+For medium to larger mailing systems, this should be less than one quarter.

-4. Can you explain the fees we are paying on our bills and how we can avoid these for the future?
+4. Can you explain the fees we are paying on our bills and how we can avoid these in the future?

-This industry has lots of fees that most customers do not fully understand.
-Here is a list of the most common that you should validate if you are paying and ask for advice on how to eliminate for the future.
+This industry has many fees that most customers do not fully understand.
+Validate if you are paying any of these common fees and ask for advice on how to eliminate them in the future.

 Please visit our website for more information on this topic.